OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 Once you have met all of these requirements, you are ready to set up your virtual environment for installation of the OpenBB Terminal and SDK from PyPI.

-## Prepare the virtual environment
+## Prepare the Virtual Environment

 Create the environment using a configuration file from the OpenBB Terminal repository.